Guide to Student Services at Ohlone College

 Did You Know…?

-65% of Ohlone College students are younger than 25 years of age.
+29% of University of California and 51% of California State University graduates started at a California community college.
+Source: California Community Colleges Chancellor's Office.
 You can do it too!
-Visit Admissions and Records for information about how to enroll at Ohlone College.
+Visit Admissions and Records for information about how to get started at Ohlone College.